 What these type of solutions do, including Spreedly's, is reduce your compliance burden.
 You still have to certify, but can often do so with much less effort than if you were processing and storing the card data yourself.

 PCI certification takes two forms: Self-assessment (i.e. do-it-yourself) or hiring a third party QSA (Qualified Security Assessor).
-Though there are obvious advantages to self-assessing, including effort and cost, your ability to self-asses is dependent on your annual transaction volume and is reflected in the resulting level of PCI certification (1-4) you attain.
+Though there are obvious advantages to self-assessing, including effort and cost, your ability to self-assess is dependent on your annual transaction volume and is reflected in the resulting level of PCI certification (1-4) you attain.

 Note: While PCI DSS outlines the requirements to become certified, there are subtle differences across payment networks (the table above was created from the Visa merchant guidelines).
 It is ultimately up to your merchant/acquiring bank to determine what is required for your compliance.
 Please be sure to check with them before beginning the compliance process.

 If you are processing less than 6 million online transactions per year it's quite likely you can self-assess.
 This is a good thing, but you're not out of the woods yet.
 Depending on your level of involvement in handling card data, you may still need to complete a lengthy questionnaire and perform an extensive internal review.

 Self-assessment for online merchants usually occurs by filling out one of three self-assessment questionnaires (SAQs).
 Listed in increasing order of scope they are SAQ A, SAQ A-EP and SAQ D. By way of comparison, the SAQ A has fourteen questions listed while the SAQ A-EP has over one hundred across almost thirty pages.
 Assessing under SAQ A is, for obvious reasons, the goal of most online merchants.

-SAQ D SAQ A-EP is a new questionnaire, as of PCI DSS 3.0, and its distinction from SAQ A is a subtle but important one...
+SAQ A-EP is a new questionnaire, as of PCI DSS 3.0, and its distinction from SAQ A is a subtle but important one...

-Having a payment form that is served by and submitted to a compliant third party reduces the attack vectors by which a malicious party is able to gain access to a user‚Äôs entered credit card data.
+A compliant third party reduces the attack vectors by which a malicious party is able to gain access to a user's entered credit card data.
 For instance, an attacker that gains access to your merchant systems can no longer compromise your payment page and siphon off card data before submitting it to the intended processor.
-The card payment form is protected from such intrusions by web browsers‚Äô cross-domain security policies which limit the ability for pages on one domain to access the content of pages on another domain.
+The card payment form is protected from such intrusions by web browsers‚ cross-domain security policies which limit the ability for pages on one domain to access the content of pages on another domain.